Skip to main content

 Object ref = ctx.createEntity();

-// Modify ECS state -- will be rolled back after suite
+// Entity will be removed after suite

 }